Everything You Need to Know About Electrical Cables and Their Applications – Best Guide in 2026

 • Material of the core insulation: PVC

-• Material of the sheath: Outer sheath is the same wire’s insulation, as we have only one layer of insulation.
+• Material of the sheath: The Outer sheath is the same wire’s insulation, as we have only one layer of insulation.

 Example 3: